jouellnyc/BB-ESP32-KIOSK/README.md

 <img src="images/7_boot.jpg" width="200"/>

-Once Done, it will show you status of Your Team's Game if in progress.
+Once done, BBKiosk will display the status of Your Team's Game if in progress.

 For more details of the flow of information see the <a href="https://github.com/jouellnyc/BB-ESP32-KIOSK/tree/main/images/slideshow">slideshow</A>.